-- and sold shares or other property as a business - shares or other property for the purpose of resale - shares or property to make a profit.
+- and sold shares or other property as a business - shares or other property for the purpose of resale, or - shares or property to make a profit.

-This doesn't apply to shares that are FIFs.
-Write the total profit in Box 26.
+This does not apply to shares that are FIFs.
+Write the total profit in Box 27.
 Attach the details of your income and expenses from these sales to your return.